arundquist/synchronous-dashboard/README.md

 ## features
 * Emotions
-    * Buttons for participants like "Excited" or "Agree" or "Confused" will light up that participants name in the displayed roster with a particular color.
+    * Buttons for participants like "Excited" or "Agree" or "Confused" will light up that participant's name in the displayed roster with a particular color.
 * Chat
     * A simple chat interface that is persistent.
 If someone has to reload or joins late they will see all the chat history
 * Raise hands